Liams-theCreator/alx-pre_course/README.md

-The firs and the last
+The first and the last